-Section 8. (a) Beginning August 1, 2022, to facilitate improvement in mathematics achievement in public elementary schools, the department, through the Office of Mathematics Improvement, shall annually identify full support and limited support schools based on student proficiency at levels 3 and 4 on the state approved summative assessment.
+Section 8. (a) Beginning August 1, 2022, to facilitate improvement in mathematics achievement in public elementary schools, the department, through the Office of Mathematics Improvement, shall identify full support and limited support schools based on student proficiency at levels 3 and 4 on the state approved summative assessment.

-(b) Initially, full support schools shall consist of the lowest five percent performing public elementary K-5 schools, as measured by student mathematics proficiency on the state approved summative assessment, and any K-2 school that is in the feeder pattern of a grades 3-5 full support school.
+(b) Initially, full support schools shall consist of the lowest five percent performing public elementary schools as measured by student mathematics proficiency on the state approved summative assessment.
 Thereafter, the number of full support schools shall be increased by an additional one percent every two years until the lowest 10 percent performing public elementary schools are included.
 Beginning August 1, 2023, the department, through the Office of Mathematics Improvement, shall require full support schools to do all of the following:

-- (1) Require all leadership and staff to actively and collaboratively participate in any support provided by the Office of Mathematics Improvement or the Office of School Improvement. - (2) Require principals and assistant principals to engage in and implement professional learning as determined by the Office of Mathematics Improvement and the Office of School Improvement. - (3) Use approved comprehensive mathematics curricula for core instruction as recommended by the Elementary Mathematics Task Force. - (4) Use approved mathematics intervention programs or curricula, or both, for Tier 2 and Tier 3 interventions as recommended by the Elementary Mathematics Task Force. - (5) Require all teachers involved in mathematics instruction to engage in and implement professional learning as determined by the Office of Mathematics Improvement and the Office of School Improvement. - (6) Use approved formative assessments, screening assessments, and diagnostic assessments as recommended by the Elementary Mathematics Task Force.

-1 (7) Implement a multi-tiered system of support, 2 including response to intervention, to monitor the progress of 3 struggling students, continually evaluate the effectiveness of 4 instruction, and improve instructional decisions.
+1 (1) Require all leadership and staff to actively and 2 collaboratively participate in any support provided by the 3 Office of Mathematics Improvement or the Office of School 4 Improvement.

+- (2) Require principals and assistant principals to engage in and implement professional learning as determined by the Office of Mathematics Improvement and the Office of School Improvement. - (3) Use approved comprehensive mathematics curricula for core instruction as recommended by the Elementary

+Mathematics Task Force. - (4) Use approved mathematics intervention programs or curricula, or both, for Tier 2 and Tier 3 interventions as recommended by the Elementary Mathematics Task Force. - (5) Require all teachers involved in mathematics instruction to engage in and implement professional learning as determined by the Office of Mathematics Improvement and the Office of School Improvement. - (6) Use approved formative assessments, screening assessments, and diagnostic assessments as recommended by the Elementary Mathematics Task Force. - (7) Implement a multi-tiered system of support, including response to intervention, to monitor the progress of struggling students, continually evaluate the effectiveness of instruction, and improve instructional decisions.

-- (8) Support and respond to any request of the Office of Mathematics Improvement or the Office of School Improvement. - (c) Initially, limited support schools shall consist of the lowest six to 25 percent performing public elementary schools as measured by student mathematics proficiency on the state approved summative assessment.
+1 (8) Support and respond to any request of the Office 2 of Mathematics Improvement or the Office of School 3 Improvement.

+- (c) Initially, limited support schools shall consist of the lowest six to 25 percent performing public elementary schools as measured by student mathematics proficiency on the state approved summative assessment.
 Thereafter, the number of limited support schools shall be decreased by an additional one percent every two years until the lowest 11 to 25 percent performing public elementary schools are included.
 Beginning August 1, 2023, the department, through the Office of Mathematics Improvement, shall require limited support schools to do all of the following: - (1) Use approved comprehensive mathematics curricula for core instruction as recommended by the Elementary

-Mathematics Task Force. - (2) Use approved mathematics intervention programs or curricula, or both, for Tier 2 and Tier 3 interventions as recommended by the Elementary Mathematics Task Force. - (3) Require all teachers involved in mathematics instruction to engage in and implement professional learning as determined by the Office of Mathematics Improvement and the Office of School Improvement.

-1 (4) Use approved formative assessments, screening 2 assessments, and diagnostic assessments as recommended by the 3 Elementary Mathematics Task Force.
+Mathematics Task Force. - (2) Use approved mathematics intervention programs or curricula, or both, for Tier 2 and Tier 3 interventions as recommended by the Elementary Mathematics Task Force. - (3) Require all teachers involved in mathematics instruction to engage in and implement professional learning as determined by the Office of Mathematics Improvement and the Office of School Improvement. - (4) Use approved formative assessments, screening assessments, and diagnostic assessments as recommended by the Elementary Mathematics Task Force.